-President of Spirit & Life Seminary Email: mhernandez@slsem.org P. O. Box 2910 Cleveland, TN 37320

-The student may call the President at 423-559-5503.
-The President will respond to the grievance within 10 business days from the date received for successful resolution.
+Academic Dean of Spirit & Life Seminary Email: amurza@slsem.org P. O. Box 2910 Cleveland, TN 37320 The student may call the Academic Dean at 423-559-5502.
+The Academic Dean will respond to the grievance within 10 business days from the date received for successful resolution.